How to Configure Firebase in iOS and Collect Data that Allows You to Optimize the App?

 How to integrate Firebase Analytics with an iOS app?

-You need GoogleService-Info.plist file to make sure the services work correctly.
-It’s the Apple Firebase platform’s config file.
+To ensure the services work correctly, you need a GoogleService-Info.plist file.
+This is the Apple Firebase platform’s config file.
 You can download it when configuring the app in the Firebase console.

 Adding Firebase to an iOS app.
 Step nr 2.
 Screenshot source: https://firebase.google.com/.